gitctrlx/JetYOLO/README.md

 ### 💡 Prerequisites

-#### 🔖 Docker
+#### 🔖 Docker (coming soon!)

 We recommend deploying with Docker for the quickest project startup.
-Docker images for both X86 architecture and NVIDIA Jetson ARM architecture are provided (coming soon!).
+Docker images for both X86 architecture and NVIDIA Jetson ARM architecture are provided.

 ```bash
 docker build -f docker/[dockerfile]